If you’ve been ignoring your posture lately, you are opening yourself up for bigger health issues in the future.

 The eye should look at a point just below the upper border of the screen (2-3 inches).
 Tilt the monitor so that the screen is perpendicular to the line of sight.

-It is advisable to buy a laptop stand or a movable holder to raise the monitor up to the eye level if the worktable is low.
+It is advisable to buy an ergonomic laptop stand or a movable holder to raise the monitor up to the eye level if the worktable is low.

 Separate the screen from the keyboard.
 If you’re using a laptop, you can buy an additional ergonomic keyboard and an ergonomic mouse to keep the posture correct and the strain on your wrist to a minimum.